 Hospital Staff Pharmacist Salary

 An average Hospital Staff Pharmacist in the United States can expect to take home roughly $52.29 per hour.
 Most Hospital Staff Pharmacists like their work and job satisfaction is high.
 Male Hospital Staff Pharmacists are just a bit more common among those who completed the questionnaire than females ones, with male workers composing 56 percent of the field.
 Medical benefits are awarded to most, and a little more than half earn dental coverage.
+The data for this synopsis comes from respondents who took the PayScale salary survey.

 Job Description for Hospital Staff Pharmacist